-Laura Knight of FrancisKnight said: “We’ve had lots of really interesting ideas emerging from the consultation, from engaging with the water, structures for the children to climb on, somewhere to sit and admire the view and art works that respond to the weather.
-We’ve also discussed how art works might be embedded into the buildings in the new village as we seek to draw the two areas together.”
+Laura Knight of FrancisKnight said: “We’ve had lots of really interesting ideas emerging from the consultation, from engaging with the water, structures for the children to climb on, somewhere to sit and admire the view and artworks that respond to the weather.
+We’ve also discussed how artworks might be embedded into the buildings in the new village as we seek to draw the two areas together.”

-Neil Burt, a regular bird watcher at Conningbrook Lakes Country Park commented: “It was great to share my ideas and concerns and I look forward to seeing how the site develops.
+Neil Burt, a regular bird watcher at Conningbrook Lakes Country Park, commented: “It was great to share my ideas and concerns, and I look forward to seeing how the site develops.
 Public art is a great idea to attract people and encourage them to walk around the beautiful lakes to enjoy the birds and wildlife.”

-Councillor Mike Bennett, Portfolio Holder for Culture for Ashford Borough Council, attended the consultation day and said: “It was wonderful to see some of the ideas and themes coming together for the public art, but it’s important that we hear from more members of the public to ensure the art reflects their wishes and creates a cultural legacy that the community can proud of.”
+Councillor Mike Bennett, Portfolio Holder for Culture for Ashford Borough Council, attended the consultation day and said: “It was wonderful to see some of the ideas and themes coming together for the public art, but it’s important that we hear from more members of the public to ensure the art reflects their wishes and creates a cultural legacy that the community can be proud of.”

-Kathy Putnam, Head of Planning for Chartway Group said: “We are keen to develop art works that are not only distinct and relevant to Conningbrook Lake, but also help to create a unique identity and cohesive feel for the lakeside village and park.
+Kathy Putnam, Head of Planning for Chartway Group, said: “We are keen to develop artworks that are not only distinct and relevant to Conningbrook Lake, but also help to create a unique identity and cohesive feel for the lakeside village and park.
 Importantly, we are keen to commission art that will stand the test of time and that the community can take pride and pleasure in.”

-Latimer, part of the Clarion Housing Group, in partnership with leading Kent-based developers, Chartway Group, owns the 31-acre site and are working in partnership with Ashford Borough Council to deliver the public arts installations across the new housing development and existing country park.
+Latimer, part of the Clarion Housing Group, in partnership with leading Kent-based developers, Chartway Group, owns the 31-acre site and are working in partnership with Ashford Borough Council to deliver the public art installations across the new housing development and existing country park.